haved/DafCompiler/README.md

 - Boost filesystem
 - LLVM 5.0.x

-If you want to build a debug build of the DafCompiler (extra output), you'll need a Debug build of llvm.
+If you want to build a debug build of the DafCompiler (extra output), you'll need a Debug build of LLVM.
 Start building llvm from source, following their instructions, but supply the `-DCMAKE_BUILD_TARGET=Debug` to cmake.
 See the document Specs/InstallingLLVMFromSource.org for details.
 **NOTE:** If you don't need a debug build of the DafCompiler, just invoke the build script with --release